hussainsail2002/hussain_GJK/README.md

 # hussain_GJK
-Basic GJK Algorithm that checks for collisions
+Basic GJK Algorithm that checks for collisions of Polygons in 2D